AkkiSeven/css-stacker-k8s/README.md

-# css-stacker-k8s
+# cssgame-k8s

-Stack game made using only HTML and CSS.
+cssgame game using k8s and docker image.